roxymeskell/awp-interview-project/README.md

+> [!IMPORTANT]
+> This project is the result of a coding challenge that was given as part of an interview.

 # AWP Sample Project
 This project should give you a good representation of what we do here at Amazing Workplace.
 Please create a web application based on the Figma file design using Vue.js for the front-end and Lumen for the back-end.
 It should be containerized using Docker and hosted in a private GitHub repository.
 ## Details